Save to My DOJO

 The foundation of the environments you manage is the network itself.
 Existing both physically and virtually today, it’s necessary to have staff who understand both fully.

-While nearly any networking-related certifications are certainly helpful to get the job done, those in highest demand include the Cisco Certified Network Professional (CCNP) Routing and Switching and Citrix Certified Associate – Networking (CCA-N).
+While nearly any networking-related certifications are certainly helpful to get the job done, those in the highest demand include the Cisco Certified Network Professional (CCNP) Routing and Switching and Citrix Certified Associate – Networking (CCA-N).

 5) Project Management